charlesduvert/Tbook-Api/README.md

-# T-book API
+# T-book Web Service API

-The T-book API allows clients to access and modify their data on the T-book platform.
+Our web service API provides users with fast and reliable access to your T-book data.
+You can use the T-book Web Service API to retrieve and manage T-book content.

 ## Getting Started

-These instructions will help you to use our API.
+These instructions will help you to access our Web Service API.

 ### Prerequisites